-During 2016, company's management performed a preliminary assessment of the effects of the new standard on the consolidated financial statements.
-According to the current estimate the new IFRS 16 standard will result in more extensive disclosure information in the consolidated financial statements but no material changes are expected in the consolidated statement of profit or loss and consolidated statement of financial position.
+According to the current estimate of company's management the new IFRS 16 standard will result in more extensive disclosure information in the consolidated financial statements but no material changes are expected in the consolidated statement of profit or loss and consolidated statement of financial position.
+In 2018, the management will continue to assess the potential effect of IFRS 16 on its consolidated financial statements.